iliasam/OpenSimpleLidar/README.md

 # OpenSimpleLidar
 Open Hardware scanning laser rangefinder.
+Its parameters:
+* 5 scans/second
+* 180 measurements per rotation (2 deg anglular resolution)
+* Maximum distance - 4 m
+* Measured accuracy ~3-5 cm at 3 m (depends upon the color of reflecting surface).

-It is really cheap - its components cost less than $30.
+This device is really cheap - its components cost less than $30.
 See "TotalBOM" with price calculations.

 Now I'm updating the documentation for this LIDAR.